There is no need to create an official CV if you already have a LinkedIn page. Is a LinkedIn resume enough to land you a job?

 On the other hand, you must include a photo for your LinkedIn resume to be as effective as possible.
 If at all possible, try to set up a professional photographer to take your pictures.
 Students and aspiring photographers looking to build their portfolios are two options that won’t break the bank, and local studios are another great place to start.
 The idea that you are personable, competent, influential, and knowledgeable should come over in your writing.

 5. When choosing an image for your LinkedIn profile, you should abide by the following rules:

 Put on your most professional attire (something you would wear for an important meeting at work).

 No particular background will be more effective than another; all that is required is that it be professional and not detract from your face (a bar is not an appropriate background unless you are a bartender).

-Create your CV with the help of professional resume services that can help you land the right job.
-LinkedIn parallelly allows the user to reach out socially to their connections.
+Create your CV with the help of professional resume writers that can help you land the right job.
+LinkedIn also allows the user to reach out socially to their connections.
 Both can serve your purpose of getting a job, and you need to see which one can work for improving your career scope.

 You should use a more complete LinkedIn Profile Writing Services to shine your present skills and experience to get more calls from top MNCs around the world.
 At Writrox offer end-to-end solutions to resume writing, cover letter writing, and founder profiles to help youngsters ready for future challenges.